Black Point Geology

 The bedrock in the area of Black Point is the Narragansett Pier/Westerly Granite which is Permian in age (275 million years old).

-The granite formed in a magma chamber that was 15-20 km below the surface.
+The granite formed in a magma chamber that was 15-20 km (9-12 miles) below the surface.
 The minerals in the granite include potassium feldspar, white plagioclase, smoky quartz, garnet, muscovite, biotite and magnetite.

 You can see a variety of textures (grain sizes) in the minerals.
 The texture was controlled by the volatile content in the magma.
 Water-rich magmas have rapid crystal growth and large crystals whereas drier magmas have fine-grain crystallization.
 You can come up with a chronological sequence by looking at the textures.
 In some areas of Black Point medium-grained granite is cut by a younger coarse-grained pegmatite (see Figure 1 below).